nd-ryan/lexon/docs/TEST_README.md

    ```
    ❌ Dependencies missing
    ```
-   - Ensure virtual environment is activated
-   - Run `pip install -r requirements.txt`
+   - Ensure Poetry dependencies are installed: `poetry install`

 ## Test Results Storage

-The test can optionally save detailed results to JSON files with timestamps:
-- `doctrine_search_test_YYYYMMDD_HHMMSS.json`

-These files contain complete test data for further analysis and debugging.
+The current pytest checks do not write result JSON files by default.